agespinoza/komatsu-mining-analytics/data-ingestion/README.md

 - Valid status values
 - Numeric ranges (fuel_rate >= 0, payload >= 0, temp within expected bounds)
 - Event time not in the future (optional)

+## Personal note
+Reliable ingestion is the foundation of the platform — it ensures traceability, scalability, and consistent data for all analytics workloads.